MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 > **Note:** The *Chat* playground uses the *ChatCompletions* API rather than the older *Completions* API that is used by the *Completions* playground.
 The Completions playground is provided for compatibility with older models.

 1. In the **Playground** section, select the **Chat** page.
 The **Chat** playground page consists of three main sections:
-    - **Assistant setup** - used to set the context for the model's responses.
+    - **Setup** - used to set the context for the model's responses.
     - **Chat session** - used to submit chat messages and view responses.
     - **Configuration** - used to configure settings for the model deployment.
 1. In the **Configuration** section, ensure that your model deployment is selected.
-1. In the **Assistant setup** section, in the **System message** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.
+1. In the **Setup** section, in the **System message** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.

 3. Below the **System message** box, in the **Examples** section, select **Add**.
 Then type the following message and response in the designated boxes: